Upcoming Events

 • Develop clear, targeted advocacy messages to influence legislators and engage the public—owning our profession and using our voices to lead the conversation.

-• Thursday, November 06, 2025
+• Thursday, December 04, 2025

 • 7:30 PM - 8:30 PM

-• LIVE / Zoom
+• ZOOM / LIVE

 Register